charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 - **rebase** - continue to rebase all commits on the feature branch from the original feature branch base commit onto the head commit of the master branch.
-  - Pros: clean history, easy for one-branch-one-dev workflow
+  - Pros: clean history, easy for one-branch-one-developer workflow
   - Cons: requires continual force-pushes, requires coordination between developers to prevent squashing others' work, not scalable, some people hate this method